Phase-gate process

-A phase-gate process (also referred to as a stage-gate process or waterfall process) is a project management technique in which an initiative or project (e.g., new product development, software development, process improvement, business change) is divided into distinct stages or phases, separated by decision points (known as gates).
+A phase-gate process (also referred to as a waterfall process) is a project management technique in which an initiative or project (e.g., new product development, software development, process improvement, business change) is divided into distinct stages or phases, separated by decision points (known as gates).

 At each gate, continuation is decided by (typically) a manager, steering committee, or governance board.
 The decision is made based on forecasts and information available at the time, including the business case, risk analysis, and availability of necessary resources (e.g., money, people with correct competencies).

 History

 A phased approach to investment decisions for development arose in large-scale projects for mechanical and chemical engineering, particularly since the 1940s.
 One source described eight phases.
 In 1958, the American Association of Cost Engineers created four standard cost estimate type classifications to match these development and approval phases.
 Other industries with complex products and projects picked up on the process.
 For example, NASA practiced the concept of phased development in the 1960s with its phased project planning or what is often called phased review process.
 The phased review process was intended to break up the development of any project into a series of phases that could be individually reviewed in sequence.
 Review points at the end of each phase required that a number of criteria be met before the project could progress to the next phase.
 The phased review process consisted of five phases with periodic development reviews between phases.
 NASA's phased review process is considered a first generation process because it did not take into consideration the analysis of external markets in new product development.

-A variation of the phase-gate process, known as the stage-gate process, arose from the work of Robert G. Cooper.

 The waterfall process variant arose through publication of Winston Royce's paper on large developments, as it illustrated work cascading down from each phase as a series of waterfalls from which work could not return to an earlier phase.

 Phase-gate processes are often called front-end loading or big design up front.

-Phases

-The traditional phase-gate process has five phases with four gates.
-The phases are: